JuliaComputing/Multibody.jl/docs/src/examples/pendulum.md

 nothing # hide
 ```

-With all components and connections defined, we can create an `ODESystem` like so:
+With all components and connections defined, we can create an `System` like so:
 ```@example pendulum
 @named model = System(connections, t, systems=[world, joint, body])
 model = complete(model)
 nothing # hide
 ```
-The `ODESystem` is the fundamental model type in ModelingToolkit used for multibody-type models.
+The `System` is the fundamental model type in ModelingToolkit used for multibody-type models.

 Before we can simulate the system, we must perform model check using the function [`multibody`](@ref) and compilation using [`structural_simplify`](@ref)
 ```@example pendulum